Yeovil Town 2–1 Sunderland (1949): Match summary

 With just over a quarter-hour gone in the second half, Sunderland got their equaliser.
 A long ball into the penalty area was misjudged by Dyke – his one mistake in the match – allowing Jackie Robinson to score a simple tap in.
 With neither side able to find a winning goal, the score remained 1–1 after the full 90 minutes were played.

-Under normal circumstances, the game would then have been re-played at Sunderland's home ground Roker Park, but during the immediate post war era, extra time was used to determine a result due to travel restrictions caused by fuel shortages.
+Instead of going straight to a replay, both teams agreed to play extra time, which was allowed under the rules of the competition at the time.

 As extra time began, a dense cloud of fog descended onto the pitch, almost forcing the match to be abandoned.
 Towards the end of the first period of extra time, a mishit pass from Len Shackleton fell to Ray Wright, playing Eric Bryant through on goal, who found the net to put Yeovil back into the lead.
 With 15 minutes remaining to hold onto their lead, Yeovil were now on the back foot, with the superior fitness of Sunderland's professional players beginning to tell.
 Three minutes from time, the referee blew for a free kick to Sunderland.
 The Yeovil supporters, thinking the whistle had been blown for full-time, prematurely invaded the pitch in celebration, threatening to abandon the game once more.
 Order was eventually restored, allowing the final minutes of the game to be played.